Kwadwo28/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody adds execution permission to owner, group owner and other users of the file hello 8-James_Bond gives all permissions to other users of the file hello 9-John_Doe gives all permissions to owner read and execute to group owner and write and execute to other users of the file hello
+10-mirror_permissions sets the mode of the file hello the same as olleh